 - have meaningful conversational interactions with people;

-- use derived insights to power predictive analytics systems;
+- use derived insights to run predictive analytics applications;

 - spot patterns and anomalies in large data sets;

-- power autonomous systems with minimal or no human involvement; and
+- drive autonomous systems with minimal or no human involvement; and

 - solve scenario simulations and other challenging goal-driven problems.